 Auditing requirements in Switzerland

-Companies exceeding two of the following thresholds in two consecutive business years are required to have their accounts ordinary audited:
+Companies exceeding two of the following thresholds in two consecutive business years must have their accounts undergo ordinary audits:

 - balance sheet total of CHF 20 million

 - annual average of 250 full-time equivalent employees (FTEs)

 Companies below the aforementioned thresholds are subject to limited statutory examination or can even opt-out of an audit and examination entirely if there are less than 10 FTEs and with the consent of all shareholders.

 How long does it take to establish a company, and how much does it cost?